chr-fritz/csi-sshfs/README.md

 # Container Storage Interface Driver for SSHFS

-**Warning: This is a Proof of Concept only.
-It should not be used in Production environments!**
+**Warning: This is only a proof of concept and is not actively maintained.
+It should not be used in production environments!**

 This repository contains the CSI driver for SSHFS.
 It allows to mount directories using a ssh connection.